 By Iman Sadri

 Shiva Negar is a name that has shared the marquee with the likes of Golden Globe winner Michael Keaton.
 She has played the lead in Kelly Clarkson’s music video that went #1 on the charts.
 She has been a model appearing in a plethora of print ads and commercials.
 She is a musician and multi-instrumentalist.
 And she is college educated with a Bachelor’s and a Post Grad degree.
 Shiva Negar has catapulted herself to A-List status, striking it big in Hollywood.
 She was cast in the A-List feature film American Assassin co-starring Keaton, Taylor Kitsch, Dylan O’Brien and fellow Persian thespian Navid Negahban.
 Negar has already built a formidable filmography since her first acting job in 2011.
 She is currently starring in the Prime Time hit Blood and Treasure on CBS, which recently got picked up for a second season.
-A native of Canada, by way of Turkey and Iran, Shiva came to the U.S. to make it.
-And make it she did.
+Shiva is also filming a new (undisclosed project for five weeks in New Mexico).
+She is a native of Canada, by way of Turkey and Iran.
+Shiva came to the U.S. to make it.
+And make it she did!
 Shiva mentions a life defining moment being when she flew her Mom out on location to London for her American Assassin shoot.

 Shiva Negar : I am actually writing my own script, based on my own story, a memoir, per se.
 There is a lot there especially for what’s going in this time of the world.
 I am not just writing it for the purpose of saying, ‘This is Shiva Negar, this is her story.’
 There is a lot of aspects and people that could relate to it.
 It involves all the issues and trends right now.
 Immigration.
 A girl from a family with a single Mom.
 From a third world country and having a dream.
 I was born in Tehran.
 Then we moved to Turkey.
 We weren’t supposed to stay there.
 We went to Istanbul, which was supposed to be a short transit.
 My Dad left for Germany and we were also supposed to migrate there.
 He got stuck in Germany and we got stuck in Turkey.
 It was supposed to be short term, it ended up being five years.
 Long story short, things didn’t go as planned and we ended up staying in Turkey for five years.
 I was there from ages 7-12.